Nephrectomy

 • Infection: wound infection or urinary tract infection, treated with antibiotics.

-• Renal failure: total removal may lead to chronic kidney disease if the contralateral kidney's function is insufficient.
+• Renal failure: complete removal may lead to chronic kidney disease if the contralateral kidney's function is insufficient.

-Serious complications include: renal artery embolism, pulmonary embolism risk, or residual renal tissue dysfunction post-surgery.
-Elderly patients or those with diabetes may experience prolonged recovery and increased infection risk.
+Serious complications include: renal artery embolism, pulmonary embolism risks, or residual renal tissue dysfunction post-surgery.
+Elderly patients or those with diabetes may experience prolonged recovery and increased infection risks.

 Precautions and Contraindications